ryanriveraUCR/GEO_242_Final/README.md

 ## Course elements

-The course covers various aspects of scientific computing for geoscience graduate students.
+The course covers various aspects of scientific computing for geoscience graduate students:

 -The shell and shell scripting
 -Simple data manipulation with awk and sed